 Will a hotel charge you for stained towels?
 Thankfully, not very often.
 Here are some tips for preventing and avoiding linen loss.
 When choosing a hotel, go with a white towel if possible.
-White towels are easiest to remove stains from.
+White towels are the easiest to remove stains from.
 But if you’re lucky enough to stain a towel while traveling, you shouldn’t be alarmed.
-If the stain is a deep one, you can always ask the hotel staff to wash the towel before leaving.
+If the color is deep, you can always ask the hotel staff to wash the towel before leaving.

-Staining towels is prone to end up stained
+Staining towels are prone to end up stained.

-Regardless of whether you’re staying in a large or small hotel, it’s important to remember that some hotels charge for stained towels, even if you’ve done it yourself.
-This can be especially frustrating when you realize that you didn’t do anything wrong and it’s too late to return the towel to the hotel.
-If you don’t want to pay for a stain removal service, simply leave the towel on the hotel’s premises until it dries.
+Whether you’re staying in a large or small hotel, it’s important to remember that some hotels charge for stained towels, even if you’ve done it yourself.
+This can be incredibly frustrating when you realize that you didn’t do anything wrong and it’s too late to return the towel to the hotel.
+If you don’t want to pay for a stain removal service, leave the towel on the hotel’s premises until it dries.

 Managing linen loss is essential for hotel operations.
-While it is not possible to eliminate all linen loss completely, most hotels experience significant amounts of lost product every year.
-Proper measurement and tracking of linens can help hoteliers plan for normal wear and tear.
-Proper management of linen products creates savings across all hotel operations.
-In addition to eliminating unnecessary linen purchase and waste, a good linen inventory management system ensures that the linen you use is in peak condition.
+While it is not possible to eliminate all linen loss, most hotels experience significant amounts of lost productivity every year.
+Proper measurement and tracking of linens can help hoteliers plan for everyday wear and tear.
+Adequate management of linen products creates savings across all hotel operations.
+In addition to eliminating unnecessary linen purchases and waste, a sound linen inventory management system ensures that your linen is in peak condition.

-White towels are easiest to remove stains from
+White towels are the easiest to remove stains from